xuqingfeng/QiniuCli/readme.md

 ##QiniuCli
->speed up your development

-Have fun with qiniu cdn.
+>have fun with qiniu cdn

 ###Dependence